egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 /etc/default
 ------------
-Default (`/etc/default`) subdirectory is used to configure startups of various services and its settings.
+Default (`/etc/default`) subdirectory is used to configure startups of various services and pass along additional settings.
 Nearly all files found under default directory are stored as UNIX text file.
 Each default file is named after its SysV service.  `bind9` is that service name.
 Used to be `named`, but maintainers are going to be a maintainer.
+That includes me as a maintainer because I am going to extended `bind9` to include our many network-labeled instances, such as `/etc/default/bind9-public`.
+My bad.

 Each default file can have a comment line or a statement line.
 Comment line begins with '#' symbol.
 Statement line is formatted as `NAME=value`.